SainaFirooz/mini-zine/README.md

 ## Overview

-The Mini Zine Creator is a web-based application designed to help people easily create and print their own Mini Zines.
+The Mini Zine Template is a web-based application designed to help people easily create and print their own Mini Zines.
 The tool provides a simple interface for uploading images, adding text, and generating a printable PDF, making the creative process accessible and engaging.

 ## Live Demo